oconnor663/bao/README.md

 cmp: EOF on /proc/self/fd/11 which is empty
 ```

+Note that decoding doesn't require you to have the entire encoded file
+on disk locally.
+The format is designed for streaming, so a pipe or a network socket will work
+just as well.

 Use case: A cryptographic messaging app might want to add support for
 attachments, like large video files.
 If the message metadata includes
 the Bao hash of its attachment, the client would have the option of